Neon2k2/blogsite/README.md

 ## Contact

-If you have any questions or need assistance, feel free to reach out to us at contact@lifetech360.com.
+If you have any questions or need assistance, feel free to reach out on  [linkedIn](https://www.linkedin.com/in/gaurishninnekar/)

 ## License